The only way I know how to keep my cats in my yard that works, is to provide a physical barrier.

 Cat Proof Fencing

-If your yard is large, fencing part of the yard may work.
+If your yard is large, fencing part of it may work.
 This may or may not be practical for your situation.
 All yards are different.
 I am offering suggestions that will work for some but not for others.

-The Oscillot Cat Containment System can be used on any fence that is a minimum of 6 ft high.
+The Oscillot Containment System can be used on any fence that is a minimum of 6 ft high.
 The system uses spinning paddles installed on the top of the fence.
-The cat is not able to gain traction because when a paw its a paddle the paddle spins.
+The cat is not able to gain traction because when a paw hits a paddle, the paddle spins.